McNester/AlgoLabo/README.md

 ### Running(Mac/Linux)
-1. **First way to test out the problems is by using the terminal** Inside the terminal type the command: seraf
-    - If you forgot the commands simply type:
+1. **First way to test out the problems is by using the terminal** If you forgot the commands simply type:
     ```sh
     seraf list
     ```
-    - If you want to test all 10 problems sequentially just run:
+    If you want to test all 10 problems sequentially just run:
     ```sh
     seraf
     ```
-    - If you want to test each problem individually type:
+    If you want to test each problem individually type:
     ```sh
     seraf firstProb # e.g. secondProb,thirdProb...
     Just use ordinal number followed by Prob
-    ```
 2. **Another way to test out the problems is simply by opening the project in IDE and running Main class**